weblate/qTox_enhanced-1/MAINTAINING.md

 Weblate provides an easy way for people to translate qTox.

-New translable strings need to be generated into a form Weblate can consume using `./tools/update-translation-files.sh ALL` and commiting the result.
+New translatable strings need to be generated into a form Weblate can consume using `./tools/update-translation-files.sh ALL` and committing the result.
 This should be done as soon as strings are available since weblate follows our branch, so is checked for in CI.